powsybl/powsybl-core/docs/simulation/security/index.md

   provided are overloaded.
 - Threshold condition : condition triggered when a threshold violation is detected on the network.
 The threshold can refer to an active power, reactive power, current or target P value on a specific point of the network.
+  Three condition types are available depending on the equipment to target : branch threshold condition, injection threshold condition and AC/DC converter threshold condition.

 ### Operator strategies